susisu/eslint-plugin-safe-typescript/README.md

 ESLint plugin that makes your TypeScript code safer

 ## Installation
-This plugin requires `typescript` and `@typescript-eslint/parser` as peer dependencies, so install them if your package doesn't have them installed yet.
+This plugin requires `typescript` and `@typescript-eslint/parser` as peer dependencies, so install them if you don't have them installed yet.

 ``` shell
 npm i --save-dev typescript @typescript-eslint/parser